fat/haunt/README.md

 Running haunt with no arguments will output some simple cli documentation.

-To run some tests against a repo, you might do something like this:
+To run some local tests against a remote repo, you might do something like this:

     $ haunt -u user:pass ./path/to/my/local/tests.js http://github.com/my/repo